smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

                 public LifecycleConfigurationUpdate managerShouldUpdateLifecycle(Language language, Language hmiLanguage) {
                     return null;
                 }

+                @Override
+                public boolean onSystemInfoReceived(SystemInfo systemInfo) {
+                    // Check the SystemInfo object to ensure that the connection to the device should continue return true;
+                }
             };

             // Create App Icon, this is set in the SdlManager builder